upsun/meta/README.md

 - Detailed data schemas
 - Built-in testing tool to explore the API

-To access it, start the server and visit `http://localhost:3000/api-docs`.
+To access it, simply start the server and visit the documentation at the indicated address.

 ## 🔍 Usage Examples